Covid-19 & Occupational H&S advisory note

 - Impact on premises and local legionella controls, with hot and cold water systems or dead legs including disinfectant and flushing regimes with stagnant stored water

-Footnote I: Covid-19 virus work resumption planning and operational measures specifically deployed by the University/FA/School, Department Management or PIs in response to managing social distancing or access controls or lone working arising should not result in an increase in any OH&S risk or a lessening in collective or individual risk controls leading to an negative impact on existing safety precautions, safe egress in an emergency or emergency response.
+Footnote I: Covid-19 virus work resumption planning and operational measures specifically deployed by the University/FA/School, Department Management or PIs should not result in an increase in any OH&S risk or a lessening in collective or individual risk controls leading to an negative impact on existing safety precautions, safe egress in an emergency or emergency response.
 Shared use PPE must also be avoided.

-Footnote II: The UCC Risk Assessment SOP and Risk Assessment topic and activity forms generally apply to wherever work is undertaken.
-No special Risk Assessment forms are needed for remote working.
-Such places of work should be assessed using the standard Risk Assessment forms provided commencing with the Basic Hazard Spotting Exercise (19.10), the General Workplace Safety Checklist (19.3.1) and the VDSE Risk Assessment 2020 (19.3.4) in particular.
+Footnote II: The UCC Risk Assessment SOP and Risk Assessment topic and activity forms generally apply to wherever work is undertaken (including remote working locations/arrangements).
+Such places of work should be assessed using the standard Risk Assessment forms provided commencing with the Basic Hazard Spotting Exercise and Risk Reconciliation (19.10), the General Workplace Safety Checklist (19.3.1) and the VDSE Risk Assessment 2020 (19.3.4) in particular.

 Update for UCC users: